Comprehensive Analysis of Maximum Power Association Policy for Cellular Networks Using Distance and Angular Coordinates: Proof of Lemma 4

-where (a) follows from the moment generating function (MGF) of $h_x$, (b) follows from the probability generating functional (PGFL) of the PPP and (c) follows from integration over the set of the region $\mathbf{\Omega}$.
+The Laplace transform of $I$ conditioned on $S$ and $\phi_0^r$ is given by (59) (shown at the bottom of the next page) where (a) follows from the moment generating function (MGF) of $h_x$, (b) follows from the probability generating functional (PGFL) of the PPP and from independence between the locations of LOS and NLOS interfering BSs, and (c) follows from integration over the set of the region $\mathbf{\Omega}$ and $\mathbf{\Omega^{'}}$.

-\section{Proof of Lemma 6}
+\section{Proof of Lemma 11}